Impossible Foods: Production and ingredients

 In 2016 and 2017, Impossible Foods produced Impossible Burgers in both Redwood City, California, and at Rutgers University in New Jersey.
 Since the production was in relatively small quantities, the burgers were not available at retail locations.
-Impossible Foods also worked on plant-based products that emulated chicken, pork, fish, and dairy, but decided to concentrate on creating a substitute for the ground beef in burger patties.

 The restaurant Momofuku Nishi in New York, owned by David Chang, began serving the Impossible Burger in July 2016.
 In October 2016, the Impossible Burger became a standing menu item in selected additional restaurants in California, such as Jardinière and Cockscomb in San Francisco, and Crossroads Kitchen in Los Angeles.
 The Michelin-starred restaurant Public, operated by Brad Farmerie, began serving the Impossible Burger in January 2017.

 In March 2017, Impossible Foods announced it would build its first large-scale plant in Oakland, California, to produce 1 million pounds of plant-based burger meat per month.
-In the first half of 2017, the Impossible Burger debuted on the menu of multi-unit franchises including Bareburger in New York City, Umami Burger in California, and Hopdoddy in Texas.
+In the first half of 2017, the Impossible Burger debuted on the menu of multi-unit franchises, including Bareburger in New York City, Umami Burger in California, and Hopdoddy in Texas.
 In April 2018, White Castle started serving Impossible Burgers.
 The partnership with White Castle eventually expanded to include all 377 of its locations.

 By July 2018, two years after its debut in New York, the Impossible Burger was available at about 3,000 locations in the United States and Hong Kong.
 By the end of 2018, 5,000 restaurants across all 50 states included the burger on their menus.

-In April 2019, Burger King began test marketing an Impossible Whopper using the patty at locations around St. Louis.
+In April 2019, Burger King began test marketing an Impossible Whopper, using the patty at locations around St. Louis.
 Later that month, the company announced plans to roll out Impossible Whoppers nationwide before the end of the year.
 In August, it was officially made available nationwide.

-Impossible Burger retail
+Retail

 The Impossible Burger became available in grocery stores for the first time in October 2019, at Gelson's stores, which are only in Southern California.

 As of May 2020, Impossible Burgers were also available at Fairway Market, Wegman's, Jewel-Osco, Vons, Pavilions, Albertsons in California and Nevada, Safeway in California and Nevada, and various chains owned by Kroger.
 In April 2020, due to the COVID-19 pandemic in the United States, the FDA started allowing restaurants to sell Impossible beef substitute to consumers, with an additional printed-out sheet satisfying label requirements.

-Sausage

-In May 2019, Little Caesars began testing the Impossible Supreme pizza in Florida, New Mexico, and Washington state.
-The pizza features Impossible Foods' first plant-based sausage product, which CEO Patrick Brown claimed had involved the development of 50 prototype sausage products before Little Caesars began offering it to the public.
+In July 2020, Impossible Burger patties became available at Trader Joe's and about 2,100 Walmart locations in the United States.

 Impossible sausage sandwiches are being sold at many restaurants, including Burger King and Starbucks.